pariscwang/parischuyuanwang.github.io/_pages/about.md

   - /about.html
 ---

-Current Master of Information candidate at University of Toronto studying Human-centered Data Science.
+Master of Information candidate at University of Toronto studying Human-centered Data Science.
 2020 NYU graduate with a B.A. in Mathematics and Economics and a minor in Business Studies.

 A data-driven approach to story-telling
 ======